ArbeitBot/ArbeitBot/readme.md

 If you want to fix a bug from [the list of the issues](https://github.com/ArbeitBot/ArbeitBot/issues), please comment under the issue that you are working on it, then fork the repository and create a pull request.

-Please use [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript) as the main tool to follow our project-wide codestyle.
+Please use [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript) as the main tool to follow our project-wide code style.

 We highly appreciate any help and that's why the most active contributors will get a 🐝 emoji beside their freelancer profile to stand out among other freelancers of the same category, like that: